Hearing loss is affecting daily life

 If socialising has become difficult, even with hearing aids, it's time to seek help.

-There are more solutions for hearing loss
+More solutions for hearing loss

-If hearing aids no longer provide enough benefit there are options to improve your hearing — and get more from life — with hearing implant technology.
+Even if hearing aids no longer provide enough benefit there are options to improve your hearing — and get more from life — with hearing implant technology.

 Keeping your career on track